iron-io/docs/worker/reference/payload/index.md

 When payload is posted to a worker when using the *queue* or *schedule* API endpoints, that payload will be written to a file for your worker to use in it's working directory.
-The location of that file is passed to the worker using the `-payload` command line flag.
+The location of that file is passed to the worker using the `PAYLOAD_FILE` environment variable.

 To get the contents of your payload, you need to:

-1. Read the `-payload` flag/argument using whatever your language uses to read command line flags.
+1. Read the `PAYLOAD_FILE` environment variable using whatever your language uses to read env variables.
-2. Open and read the file specified by the `-payload` flag
+2. Open and read the file specified by the `PAYLOAD_FILE` variable
 3. Parse the contents of the file (for example, if your payload is JSON)

 Most of our [client libraries](/worker/libraries/) have helper methods to help with this, see your client libs docs for more information.

 <h2 id="other_information">Other Information</h2>

-Your worker will also be passed `-id` and `-d` command line arguments.
+The `TASK_ID` and `TASK_DIR` env variables will be also available for your worker.
-The value of `-id` will be the ID of the task that is currently being executed, and the value of `-d` will be the user-writable directory that can be used for temporary storage for the duration of the task's execution.
+The value of `TASK_ID` will be the ID of the task that is currently being executed, and the value of `TASK_DIR` will be the user-writable directory that can be used for temporary storage for the duration of the task's execution.

 <h2 id="payload_filtering_in_the_hud">Payload Filtering in the HUD</h2>